SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/README.md

 ````

 ### [PolyImageObjectiveFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/PolyImageObjectiveFunction.java):
-This function evaluates the objective function of a solution.
-In this case we compute the l~2~ norm for the RGBA colors
+This function is responsible for evaluating the objective function of a solution.
+In this context, the L~2~ norm is
-from the image generated by the genome against the colors in the real image.
+computed for the RGBA colors in the image generated by the genome, contrasting them with the colors in the actual image.

-This function return a Double containing the ratio of Euclidean color deviation per pixel of the whole image compared
+The outcome of this function is a Double value, representing the ratio of Euclidean color deviation per pixel across
-with the reference one.
+the entire generated image when compared to the reference image.

 ### [CustomGenome](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/CustomGenome.java):
 A Genome that contains the genetic information: